The Most Mispriced Sovereign Credit on Earth

 The Company America Keeps

-The bottom line is mathematical.
-At Liberty 48, the regression model implies a yield of 9.2%.
+The bottom line is mathematical — conditional on index choice.
+At Liberty 48 (PTI; Freedom House: 83), the regression model implies a yield of 9.2%.
 The US pays 4.5%.
-That 470 basis point gap, applied to $36 trillion of outstanding debt, represents $1.7 trillion per year in mispriced political risk.
-It is the largest store of unrealised credit risk in financial history.
+That 470 basis point gap, applied to $36 trillion of outstanding debt, represents $1.7 trillion per year in mispriced political risk under PTI scoring.
+Under Freedom House scoring, the implied gap and dollar figure would be substantially lower.
+The magnitude of the mispricing claim is therefore index-dependent.

 The question is not whether the mispricing corrects.
-Across 225 years, 91 countries, and 203 defaults, it always does.
-The question is whether it corrects gradually — through institutional reform that rebuilds the credibility the data says is gone — or suddenly, through the kind of market event that reshapes the global financial architecture.
+Across 225 years, 91 countries, and 203 defaults, the associational evidence shows it always has.
+The question is whether it corrects gradually — through institutional reform that rebuilds the credibility the PTI assessment indicates is eroding — or suddenly, through the kind of market event that reshapes the global financial architecture.

 The data cannot tell us when.
 But it tells us, with unusual clarity, that.